Scientist V. Ramanathan poses with several of the tiny airplanes that his research team used to study air pollution.

 includes fun classroom activities

 for you and your students.
 Issues of NESTA's quarterly journal, The Earth Scientist

 are also full of classroom activities on different topics in Earth and space science!

 You might also be interested in:

-Air pollution comes from many different sources.
-Natural processes that affect air quality include volcanoes, which produce sulfur, chlorine, and ash particulates.
-Wildfires produce smoke and carbon monoxide....more
+Air pollution comes from many sources.
+Some natural sources affect air quality.
+Volcanoes produce sulfur, chlorine, and ash.
+Wildfires make smoke and carbon monoxide.
+Cattle and other animals release methane...more

 Wind is moving air.
 Warm air rises, and cool air comes in to take its place.
 This movement creates the winds around the globe.
 Winds move at different speeds and have different names based on their speed....more

 This picture was taken from high above our planet.
 Looking at the Earth from very far away like this we can see that some parts of our planet look light in color, and some parts look dark.
 The color of...more

 During the Summer Olympics in Beijing, China, scientists have a once-in-a-lifetime opportunity to observe what happens in the atmosphere a heavily populated part of the world cuts back on everyday industrial...more